mbrugnoni/aws-ct-notification/README.md

 This CloudFormation template sets up a comprehensive notification system for AWS Control Tower environments.
 It's designed to help administrative users easily configure and manage alerts for important Control Tower events, enhancing security awareness and operational oversight.

+**Important:** This template MUST be deployed in the Control Tower management account.

 ## Features

 This solution provides alerts for the following events: